Schippmunk/AssemblyStatAna/README.md

+Call the program as follows:
+python3.7 bo-analyser.py "testfile.json"

+NOTE: python3.7 is required, 3.6 is not good enough

+IGNORE THIS, THESE ARE JUST SOME NOTES

 https://godbolt.org/
 is where you can put in a C program and obtain Assembly output.
 The tests given to us really aren't sufficient.